From batch to streaming - the power of Cloudflow

 The screen shot above and the illustration below reflect one of the Cloudflow example applications, which simulates processing of call detail records used in Telecom systems.
 Here’s a wire-diagram of this blueprint with a little more detail:

 Working from the left, the three streamlets each ingest a source of CDRs (simulated in the example app), their output is merged in the next streamlet, then sent to a streamlet that does parsing, validation, and transformation of the records.
 Errors from the parsing step are logged, while good records are sent to an aggregation streamlet that calculates various statistics over the moving data, finally sending the results downstream.

-If you’ve read our ebook, Fast Data Architectures For Streaming Applications, you’ll recall that there are a lot of decisions to make and components to integrate when building streaming applications.
-Lightbend Pipelines reflects our opinionated view about the best way to solve these challenges and we do most of the hard work for you.
+We recommend our ebook, Fast Data Architectures For Streaming Applications.
+It outlines some of the difficult decisions involved in choosing components to integrate when building streaming applications.
+Cloudflow reflects our opinionated view about the best way to solve these challenges—relieving you from much of this hard work.

-See the Lightbend Pipelines documentation for more details on using Pipelines, including expanded explanations of the concepts briefly mentioned here, like blueprints and streamlets.
+See the open source Cloudflow documentation and Cloudflow enterprise features documentation for more details on using Cloudflow, including expanded explanations of the concepts briefly mentioned here, like blueprints and streamlets.

 |To use the enterprise features of Cloudflow and take advantage of Lightbend subscription support, you must use the installer documented in the Cloudflow enterprise features documentation guide.|